ocaml/opam/doc/pages/Manual.md

           "baz" {build & >= "3.14"}
         ]

+- <a id="opamfield-depopts">
-- `depopts: [ <string> { <dependency-flags> } ... ]`: the package optional
+  `depopts: [ <string> { <dependency-flags> } ... ]`</a>:
-  dependencies.
+  the package optional dependencies.
 This flag is similar to `depends:` in format, but with some restrictions.
 It contains packages that will be _used_, if present, by the package being defined, either during build or runtime, but that are not _required_ for its installation.
 The implementation uses this information to define build order and trigger recompilations, but won't automatically install _depopts_ when installing the package.

     The optional dependencies may have _dependency flags_, but they may not specify version constraints nor formulas. `depopts:` can be combined with `conflicts:` to add version constraints on the optional dependencies.

+- <a id="opamfield-conflicts">
-- `conflicts: [ <string> { <version-constraint> } ... ]`: a list of package
+  `conflicts: [ <string> { <version-constraint> } ... ]`</a>:
-  names with optional version constraints indicating that the current package can't coexist with those.
+  a list of package names with optional version constraints indicating that the current package can't coexist with those.

+- <a id="opamfield-depexts">
-- `depexts: [ [ [ <string> ... ] [ <string> ... ] ] ... ]`: the package external
+  `depexts: [ [ [ <string> ... ] [ <string> ... ] ] ... ]`</a>:
-  dependencies.
+  the package external dependencies.
 This field is a list that can be used for describing the dependencies of the package toward software or packages external to the OPAM ecosystem, for various systems.
 It contains pairs of lists of the form `[ predicates ext-packages ]`. `predicates` is used to select the element of the list based on the current system: it is a list of tags (strings) that can correspond to the OS, architecture or distribution.
   The `predicates` is used as a conjunction: the pair will only be selected when _all_ tags are active.
 The resulting `ext-packages` should be identifiers of packages recognised by the system's package manager.

     There is currently no definite specification for the precise tags you should use, but the closest thing is the